bnoguchi/everyauth/README.md

 `everyauth` also provides convenience methods on the `ServerRequest` instance `req`.
 From any scope that has access to `req`, you get the following convenience getters and methods:

-- `req.loggedIn` - a Boolean getter that tells you if the request is by a logged in user
+- `req.session.auth.loggedIn` - a Boolean getter that tells you if the request is by a logged in user
 - `req.user`     - the User document associated with the session
 - `req.logout()` - clears the sesion of your auth data